intmus/inttheory22-23/_03-triads-7chords-leadsheet/b1-7chrds.md

 abc: true
 ---

 Seventh chords are most easily thought of as an extension of triads, and our labeling system reflects this.
-In the same that we create a triad by inserting a 3rd into a 5th, we create a seventh chord by adding a 3rd on *top* of a triad.
-They are called seventh chords becuase this new note creates an interval of a 7th between the chordal root and the new pitch.
+In the same that we create a triad by stacking two 3rds, we create a seventh chord by adding another 3rd on *top* of a triad.
+They are called seventh chords because this new pitch creates an interval of a 7th between the chordal root and the new pitch.

 {% capture ex1 %}X:1
 %%staffsep 100%